kaankutluturk/verdant/README.md

 ## Get the Full Experience

 This GitHub version is a demo with basic features.
-For the complete Lumina experience:
+For the complete Verdant experience:

 - Full performance with maximum context
 - Advanced models (13B, 30B, specialized)